 Maya Ajmera is the President and CEO of Society for Science and the Executive Publisher of its award-winning magazine, Science News.
 Founded in 1921, the Society works to promote the understanding and appreciation of science and the vital role it plays in human advancement.
 The Society is best known for its world-class science competitions, including the Regeneron Science Talent Search, Regeneron International Science and Engineering Fair and Thermo Fisher Scientific Junior Innovators Challenge.

-As an alumna of the Westinghouse Science Talent Search, now sponsored by Regeneron, Maya has helped to transform the nearly 100-year-old Society into a dynamic, entrepreneurial organization.
+As an alumna of the Westinghouse Science Talent Search, now sponsored by Regeneron, Maya has helped to transform the 100-year-old Society into a dynamic, entrepreneurial organization.
 During her second year as President and CEO, Maya spearheaded a $100 million, 10-year sponsorship for the Science Talent Search with Regeneron.
-In addition, Maya has brought Science News Media Group from a decade long deficit into a bullish enterprise by developing a new education pillar and diversifying SN Media Group’s income stream.
-She has also founded a new series of outreach and equity programs to reach more underserved STEM students in the United States with an $11 million investment.
+In addition, Maya has brought Science News Media Group from a decade-long deficit into a bullish enterprise by developing a new education pillar and diversifying SN Media Group’s income stream.
+She founded a new series of outreach and equity programs to reach more underserved STEM students in the United States with an $11 million investment.

 Maya served as the inaugural Social Entrepreneur in Residence for Duke University and Visiting Professor for the Practice of Public Policy at The Sanford School of Public Policy at Duke.
 She was a Visiting Scholar and Professorial Lecturer at The Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University and continues to serve as an adjunct on the faculty of the International Development Program and teaches the course, “Social Innovations in International Development for Children and Youth.”